microsoft/pai/hadoop-ai/README.md

 # Hadoop AI Enhancement
 ## Overview ##

-We enhance Hadoop with GPU support for better AI job scheduling.
+We enhance Hadoop with GPU and Port support for better AI job scheduling.
 Currently, YARN-3926 also supports GPU scheduling, which treats GPU as countable resource.
 However, GPU placement is very important to deep learning job for better efficiency.
 For example, a 2-GPU job runs on gpu {0,1} could be faster than run on gpu {0, 7},